P-D-E/qaps/README.md

 Speaking of backups, no file name is asked; the backup is automatically created in the same location as qaps-<timestamp>-<original file name>, e.g. qaps-2016-07-13T16-32-04-HighFlight.qtr
 Feel free to modify it to your needs, if you prefer being able to choose a different file name and/or folder.

+## Requirements
+The lv2info program is needed for plugin creation.

 ## Known issues